 High School to Health Careers Program

-The Program provides a positive and strengths-based approach to health career opportunities in rural or remote Australia with a learning experiences based on interactive and informative high school visits with Aboriginal and Torres Strait Islander students from years 7-12.
+The Program provides a positive and strengths-based approach to health career opportunities in rural or remote Australia with a learning experience based on interactive and informative high school visits with Aboriginal and Torres Strait Islander students from years 7-12.
 Tertiary students take high school students through interactive stations with activities that inspire, educate and showcase different and diverse health careers that link to local workforce needs.

-The Program learning experience also includes building cultural knowledge and understating of local communities with visits to local community health services, other Aboriginal and Torres Strait Islander organisations, community groups, and cultural leaders.
+The Program learning experience also includes building cultural knowledge and understating local communities with visits to local community health services, other Aboriginal and Torres Strait Islander organisations, community groups, and cultural leaders.

-To see our Health Students in action watch the video below:
+To see our Health Students in action, watch the video below: